TommyGong08/BanditsBook/README.md

 # Getting Started

-To try out this code, you can go into the Python or Julia directories and then run the demo script.
+To try out this code, you can go into the Python directories and then run the demo script.

 In Python, that looks like:

-    python demo.py
+    python demo1.py

-In Julia, that looks like:

-    julia demo.jl

 You should step through that code line-by-line to understand what the functions are doing.
 The book provides more in-depth explanations of how the algorithms work.

 The Ruby code was contributed by Kashif Rasul.
 If you're interested in translating the code into another language, please submit a pull request.
 I will merge any new implementations as soon as I can.

-# Adding New Algorithms: API Expectations
+# How To Adding New Algorithms: API Expectations

 As described in the book, a Bandit algorithm should implement two methods: